Navajo Nation Addresses HIV/AIDS Awareness Among Tribe Members

 According to the AP/New Mexican, the Navajo Nation faces many challenges in promoting awareness of sexually transmitted infections, including how "to relay to traditional healers that HIV and AIDS are not non-Native diseases," address access to care and ensure patient confidentiality.

-In addition, many HIV-positive tribal members forgo care because of stigma and misconceptions related to the disease.
+In addition, many HIV-positive tribal members forgo care because of stigma and misconception related to the disease.
 However, in recent years, efforts have been made to address health issues among the Navajo tribe.
 Jocelyn Billy, Miss Navajo Nation, has been recognized for speaking publicly about sex, relationships and HIV/AIDS, and tribal officials have run public service announcements encouraging safer sex and urging members to be tested for HIV.

 Rita Gilmore, a traditional healer, said, "It's not about who has the best remedies to cure this because right now, both sides don't have a cure.
 We must come together and [find] ways to prolong the lives of these patients" (Fonseca, AP/Santa Fe New Mexican, 6/9).